 This moving article from Territory shares how one drug rehabilitation ministry has impacted the lives of drug addicts in China.
 Qiu Han tells the faith stories of Huang Feng-hua and Bao-ling, two former drug addicts who also battled cancer.
 Due to the length of their stories, the article was posted into two parts.
-You can read part one here; part two continues below.
+You can read part one here

 Would Jesus Want a Drug Addict with Final Stage Cancer?—Bao-ling’s Days at Home of Abundant Grace, continued.